-In all of these applications, the NR25 will act as a quasi-absolute encoder, with the same motion restrictions listed in the Roll Over on Fractional Number of Turns section above.
-Exceeding these limits will result in a position value error when power is re-applied.
+In all of these applications, the NR25 as the same motion restrictions listed in the Roll Over on Fractional Number of Turns section above.
+Exceeding these limits will result in a position value error of at least ± 1 turn when power is re-applied.